reapicorn/ashfeld/README.md

 ### darkhorn

 Six companies settled in the Darkhorn district after the foundries closed.
 None of them inherited the same systems.
 None of them agreed to standardize.
-They each handle the same thirteen questions — who works here, what do they have access to, are they still active — and they each answer in a different language.
+They each handle the same three questions — who works here, what do they have access to, are they still active — and they each answer in a different language.

 → See [`darkhorn/README.md`](darkhorn/README.md) — the six companies, their doors, and what moves across the wire.